Regexp introduction

 match? method

 First up, a simple example to test whether a string is part of another string or not.
-Normally, you'd use the include? method and pass a string as argument.
+Normally, you'd use the include? method and pass a string as an argument.
 For regular expressions, use the match? method and enclose the search string within // delimiters (regexp literal).

 >> sentence = 'This is a sample string'